Journalism Courses After 12th: Check UG, Diploma & Short Term Courses

-Journalism Courses After 12th - Journalists play an important role when it comes to maintaining a functional democracy, raising important questions, making people accountable for their actions, and starting a dialogue.
-A journalist's job profile allows them to question people, decisions, new laws, events, etc. and inform the masses through their platform.
-This gives them power, making journalism one of the most sought-after career options among the young.
+Journalism Courses After 12th: An education in journalism opens up a boatload of career opportunities for students.
+Being a journalist also brings a certain amount of power with it.
 Right after high school, students become eager to learn the trade.
-Earlier, the options in journalism were only limited to TV and print and to some extent, Radio, but now with the innovation in Digital media, journalism as a career option has grown broader.
-Apart from regular job roles, there are new roles for News Writers, Beat Specialist Writers, Video Editors, Photographers/ Videographers, Photo Journalists, Investigative Journalists, and Freelance Journalists.
+Earlier, the options in journalism were limited to TV and print and, to some extent, Radio, but now with the innovation in Digital media, journalism as a career option has grown broader.
+Apart from regular job roles, there are new roles for News Writers, Beat Specialist Writers, Video Editors, Photographers/ Videographers, Photojournalists, Investigative Journalists, and Freelance Journalists.
 Journalists are also working successfully in Public Relations, Content Marketing, and Social Media to create narratives and spread information.
-Starting your higher education right can help students achieve their dreams.
-In this article, we will discuss journalism courses after 12th.
-We will have a detailed view of the top mass communication colleges in India providing these courses as well as the skills, scope, and salary of a journalist.
-Read on for more.

 Why Pursue Journalism After 12th?

-- Joining a journalism course after 12th will also help students build good connections with professors, mentors, and people in the industry through internships during their time in college.
+- Joining a journalism course after 12th helps students in networking and building connections with professors, mentors, and people in the industry through internships, which can be pursued during undergraduate, diploma, and certificate courses.

 Students who are keen on making a career in journalism look for journalism courses after 10+2.
-Although there are several diploma courses as well as short-term courses available, it is always advised to have a degree in journalism to cement your chances as many media organizations ask for a bachelor's degree as a minimum.
-Students can check the same from the table below.
+Although there are several diploma courses as well as short-term courses available, it is always advised to have a degree in journalism to cement your chances, as many media organisations ask for a bachelor's degree as a requirement for employment.
+Students can check the list of various UG journalism courses and other relevant courses in the table below.

 Undergraduate Journalism Courses After 12th